mercadopago/devsite-docs/guides/checkout-api-v2/yape.en.md

 ```
 ]]]

-Below, you can see an example of the response.
+Below is an example response.
 Please note that some information has been omitted to highlight the most relevant fields.

 ```json
 {